 Spuerkeess · Design and development of a full responsive website for Spuerkeess

 For every big player there can come a time where it's digital appearance feels too old-fashioned or even outdated.
-In 2015, Spuerkeess asked us to revamp their website to break out of the old and take the path towards a new digital era.
+In 2015, Spuerkeess asked us to revamp their website to break out of the old and take the path towards a new digital era with a modern user experience.

 Back when the first Spuerkeess’ website was built, the web was not as mobile and advanced as it is today.
 In 2015, banks on the market were slowly shifting over to responsive websites.
 In consequence, Spuerkeess had to adapt and embrace this inevitable switch.
 But to differentiate Spuerkeess from the competition, we decided to put extra consideration into User Experience.